-We expect the ordinary shares to be approved for listing on the Nasdaq Global Select Market, subject to notice of issuance, under the symbol "MGTX."
+Our ordinary shares have been approved for listing on the Nasdaq Global Select Market, subject to notice of issuance, under the symbol "MGTX."

 Before this offering, there has been no public market for our ordinary shares.
 The initial public offering price will be determined through negotiations between us and the representatives.
 In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price will be: